outsmartly/outsmartly/documentation/getting-started.md

    };
    ```

-   `host:` The OutSmartly domain you have been assigned
+   `host:` The Outsmartly domain you have been assigned

    `name:` Env where you are deploying your app